• Skip to main content

 Almost everyone experiences headaches at least occasionally, but there are people who regularly suffer from a continuum of attacks.
 If you belong to the latter group, you want to get to the bottom of your headaches, so you can take the necessary steps to keep them from affecting your quality of life.

-Let’s discuss the different tests that doctors typically use to diagnose the cause of headaches.
+Let’s discuss the different tests that primary care providers typically use to diagnose the cause of headaches.

 Computerized Tomography (CT) Scan

 A CT scan is a type of imaging test that uses special X-rays to produce cross-sectional images of the inside of your head.
-Your doctor may order this test, if your headache is accompanied by other symptoms or has become frequent and debilitating, to confirm or rule out a tumor or other structural brain abnormalities.
+Your primary care provider may order this test, if your headache is accompanied by other symptoms or has become frequent and debilitating, to confirm or rule out a tumor or other structural brain abnormalities.

 During a head CT scan, the scanner’s X-ray beam rotates around your head, producing a series of images from different angles.
 The information then gets sent to a computer, which interprets the data and displays it in a two-dimensional (2D) form on a monitor.